 TTM: trailing 12 months

-Recently Genus has paid out, on average, around 46.24% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 0.82% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Genus shareholders could enjoy a 0.82% return on their shares, in the form of dividend payments.
-In Genus's case, that would currently equate to about 0.28p per share.
+Recently Genus has paid out, on average, around 4619.05% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 0.7% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Genus shareholders could enjoy a 0.7% return on their shares, in the form of dividend payments.
+In Genus's case, that would currently equate to about 0.29p per share.

-Genus plc operates as an animal genetics company in North America, Latin America, rest of Europe, the Middle East, Russia, Africa, and Asia.
-The company operates in three segments: Genus PIC, Genus ABS, and Research and Development.
+Genus plc operates as an animal genetics company in North America, Latin America, the United Kingdom, rest of Europe, the Middle East, Russia, Africa, and Asia.
+The company operates through three segments: Genus PIC, Genus ABS, and Research and Development.
 It sells sows, boars, and semen to breed pigs with various characteristics for pork production under the PIC brand.
 The company also sells bull semen and embryos to breed calves with various characteristics for milk and beef production under the ABS, Genus, and Bovec brands.
 In addition, it offers semen sexing, in vitro fertilization, reproductive, and other technical services to farmers.
-The company has a strategic porcine collaboration with Beijing Capital Agribusiness Co.
+Genus plc has a strategic porcine collaboration with Beijing Capital Agribusiness Co.
 Ltd to research, develop, register, and market porcine reproductive and respiratory syndrome virus resistant pigs.
-Genus plc was incorporated in 1994 and is based in Basingstoke, the United Kingdom.
+The company was incorporated in 1994 and is based in Basingstoke, the United Kingdom.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.